Why You Should Feed Your Cat Raw Food

 1. Healthier skin and shinier coat:

-- Food allergies are one of the most common cause of skin conditions that affects cats; raw food eliminates allergens such as grains and preservatives, while adding essential fatty acids omega-6 and omega-3 that show their benefits in a shiny and healthy coat.
+Food allergies are one of the most common cause of skin conditions that affect cats; raw food eliminates allergens such as grains and preservatives while adding essential fatty acids omega-6 and omega-3 that show their benefits in a shiny and healthy coat.

 2. Healthier digestion: